 Hug your ‘mini-me’

-Healing your inner child isn’t just about the past.
-It’s about coming home to yourself.
+Healing your inner child is not just about the past.
+It is about coming home to yourself.

-When we reconnect with this younger part of us, we start to soften.
-We begin to understand why we react the way we do, why certain patterns repeat, and why some wounds feel deeper than others.
-It’s a return to truth.
-A return to tenderness.
+When you reconnect with this younger part of you, you begin to soften.
+You start to understand why you react the way you do, why certain patterns repeat, and why some wounds feel deeper than others.
+It is a return to truth and tenderness.

 You begin by listening.